pypa/pipx/templates/index.md

 ```

 ### Summary
 That's it!
 Those are the most important commands `pipx` offers.
-To see full command documentation, run `pipx --help` or see the [docs](https://pipxproject.github.io/pipx/docs/).
+To see all of pipx's documentation, run `pipx --help` or see the [docs](https://pipxproject.github.io/pipx/docs/).

 ## Testimonials